alexsad/multiplayer-snake/README.md

 * More than 2 players logged on game simultaneous.
 * Url with room id parameter.
 * When a player join the room a cpu will be created with A*Star algorithm.
+* Several empty blocks with white border as obstacles.